zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 Cannot connect to the Gateway service.

 **Action**
-Make sure that the external Gateway service is running and the truststore of the both Gateways contain the corresponding certificate
+Make sure that the external Gateway service is running and the truststore of the both Gateways contains the corresponding certificate.

 ### No debug messages similar to apiml1 completed with onComplete are produced